 Operating Activities.
-Our operating activities used \$4.6 million and \$2.7 million of cash during the six months ended June 30, 2003 and 2002, respectively.
-In both periods, our operating expenses were higher than revenues from product sales accounting for the use of cash.
+Our operating activities used \$5.3 million and \$7.6 million of cash during the nine months ended September 30, 2003 and 2002, respectively.
+The decrease in cash used was primarily due to the nine months revenues and operating expenses in 2003 being less than those in 2002.

 Investing Activities.
-Net cash used for investing activities was \$16.0 million and \$4.1 million during the six months ended June 30, 2003 and 2002, respectively.
-The fluctuations from period to period are due primarily to the timing of purchases, sales and maturity of investment securities.
+Net cash used for investing activities was \$16.1 million and \$1.5 million during the nine months ended September 30, 2003 and 2002, respectively.
+The fluctuations from period to period are due primarily to the timing of purchases, sales and maturity of investment securities, including the investment of \$16.4 million in net proceeds from the private placement of 4,375,000 shares of common stock that took place in the second quarter of 2003.

 Financing Activities.
-Financing activities provided cash of \$16.8 million and \$778 thousand during the six months ended June 30, 2003 and 2002, respectively.
-These amounts include the proceeds from the exercise of stock options and the sale of common stock through our employee stock purchase plan in both the first six months of 2003 and 2002.
+Financing activities provided cash of \$16.8 million and \$778 thousand during the nine months ended September 30, 2003 and 2002, respectively.
+These amounts include the proceeds from the exercise of stock options and the sale of common stock through our employee stock purchase plan in both the first nine months of 2003 and 2002.
 Additionally, during the second quarter of 2003, VIVUS completed a private placement of 4,375,000 shares of common stock for aggregate net proceeds of \$16.4 million.
 The shares of common stock were sold at \$4.00 per share, an approximate 9% discount to the five-day trailing average ended May 21, 2003.

 We anticipate that our existing capital resources combined with anticipated future cash flows will be sufficient to support our operating needs for at least the coming year.
 However, we anticipate that we will be required to obtain additional financing to fund the development of our research and development pipeline in future periods as well as to support the possible launch of any future products.
-In particular, other substantial payments will be made in accordance with the agreement for licensing TA-1790.
-These payments are based on certain development, regulatory and sales milestones.
+In particular, substantial payments for certain development, regulatory and sales milestones will be made in accordance with the agreement for licensing TA-1790.
 In addition, royalty payments would be required on any future product sales.

 We expect to evaluate potential financing sources, including, but not limited to, the issuance of additional equity or debt securities, corporate alliances, joint ventures, and licensing agreements to fund the development and possible commercial launch of any future products.
 The sale of additional equity securities would result in additional dilution to VIVUS' stockholders.

 Our working capital and additional funding requirements will depend upon numerous factors, including: